 Feeding habits: This species is carnivorous, its diet consisting largely of insects (especially weevils, flies, butterfly pupae and beetle larvae), as well as crustaceans, millipedes, centipedes, spiders, earthworms, snails, small lizzards and fish.
 It may even scavenge for carrion.
 The Hadeda feeds mostly on the ground and prey is located more by touch than by sight.
 It uses its long scimitar-like bill to probe soft soil, especially when looking for earthworms, and catches snails in garden beds around residential homes.

 Breeding habits: The Hadeda Ibis is monogamous and breeds in solitary pairs, unlike other ibis species.
-The breeding period generally peaks during or just after the rainy season, in late winter and early summer (July to January), although in Gambia and Tanzania breeding is restricted to the dry season.
-The nesting cycle lasts 2-3 months.
+The breeding period generally peaks during or just after the rainy season, in late winter and early summer (July to January), although in

 Males display before choosing a mate.
 The pair then engages in mutual bowing and display preening.